-The Bureau of Ocean Energy Management (BOEM) has prepared a Site-Specific Environmental Assessment (SEA) (No. N-10166) complying with the National Environmental Policy Act (NEPA).
-NEPA regulations under the Council on Environmental Quality (CEQ) (40 CFR §§ 1501.3 and 1501.5), the United States Department of the Interior (DOI) NEPA implementing regulations (43 CFR part 46), and BOEM policy require an evaluation of proposed major Federal actions, which under BOEM jurisdiction includes approving a plan for oil and gas exploration or development activity on the Outer Continental Shelf (OCS).
+The Bureau of Ocean Energy Management (BOEM) has prepared a Site-Specific Environmental Assessment (SEA) (No. N-10219) complying with the National Environmental Policy Act (NEPA).
+NEPA regulations under the Council on Environmental Quality (40 Code of Federal Regulations (CFR) §§ 1501.3 and 1501.5), the United States Department of the Interior (DOI) NEPA implementing regulations (43 CFR part 46), and BOEM policy require an evaluation of proposed major Federal actions, which under BOEM jurisdiction includes approving a plan for oil and gas exploration or development activity on the Outer Continental Shelf (OCS).